Sonickmumba/reddit-minimal/README.md

 # 📖 Jammming <a name="about-project"></a>

-**Eat-and-split** is a web application where friends can split bill after a meal.
+**Reddit Minimal** is a web application where friends can split bill after a meal.
 The app shows how much one owes the other.
 Also more friends can be added to the eat and split bill app.
 It is built using React, Javascript, HTML, CSS3

 ![Travel list2 jpeg](https://res.cloudinary.com/djlpfihyu/image/upload/v1704281596/Eat_and_Split-full.jpeg_qyfctl.png)